Sogdia: Saka and Kushan periods (146 BC–260 AD)

-Sasanian satrapy (260–479 AD)
+Sasanian satrapy (260–479 CE)

-Historical knowledge about Sogdia is somewhat hazy during the period of the Parthian Empire (247 BC – 224 AD) in Persia.
-The subsequent Sasanian Empire of Persia conquered and incorporated Sogdia as a satrapy in 260, an inscription dating to the reign of Shapur I claiming "Sogdia, to the mountains of Tashkent" as his territory, and noting that its limits formed the northeastern Sasanian borderlands with the Kushan Empire.
-However, by the 5th century the region was captured by the rival Hephthalite Empire.
+Historical knowledge about Sogdia is somewhat hazy during the period of the Parthian Empire (247 BCE – 224 CE) in Persia.
+The subsequent Sasanian Empire of Persia conquered and incorporated Sogdia as a satrapy in 260, with an inscription dating to the reign of Shapur I claiming 'Sogdia, to the mountains of Tashkent' as his territory, and noting that its limits formed the north-eastern Sasanian borderlands with the Kushan Empire.
+However, by the 5th century, the region was captured by the rival Hephthalite Empire.

-Hephthalite conquest of Sogdiana (479–557 AD)
+Hephthalite conquest of Sogdiana (479–557 CE)

 Local coinage of Samarkand, Sogdia, with the Hepthalite tamgha on the reverse.

-The Hephthalites conquered the territory of Sogdiana, and incorporated it into their Empire, around 479 AD, as this is the date of the last known independent embassy of the Sogdians to China.
+The Hephthalites conquered the territory of Sogdiana and incorporated it into their empire around 479 CE, as this is the date of the last known independent embassy of the Sogdians to China.
 The Hephthalites seem to have invaded Sogdiana from the south after their victory over the Sasanians.

-The Hephthalites may have built major fortified Hippodamian cities (rectangular walls with an orthogonal network of streets) in Sogdiana, such as Bukhara and Panjikent, as they had also in Herat, continuing the city-building efforts of the Kidarites.
+The Hephthalites may have built major fortified Hippodamian cities (rectangular walls with an orthogonal network of streets) in Sogdiana, such as Bukhara and Panjikent, as they had also done in Herat, continuing the city-building efforts of the Kidarites.
 The Hephthalites probably ruled over a confederation of local rulers or governors, linked through alliance agreements.
 One of these vassals may have been Asbar, ruler of Vardanzi, who also minted his own coinage during the period.

 Relief of a hunter, Varahsha, Sogdia, 5th–7th century CE.

 The wealth of the Sasanian ransoms and tributes to the Hephthalites may have been reinvested in Sogdia, possibly explaining the prosperity of the region from that time.
-Sogdia, at the center of a new Silk Road between China to the Sasanian Empire and the Byzantine Empire became extremely prosperous under its nomadic elites.
-The Hephthalites took on the role of major intermediary on the Silk Road, after their great predecessor the Kushans, and contracted local Sogdians to carry on the trade of silk and other luxury goods between the Chinese Empire and the Sasanian Empire.
+Sogdia, at the centre of a new Silk Road between China, the Sasanian Empire, and the Byzantine Empire, became extremely prosperous under its nomadic elites.
+The Hephthalites took on the role of major intermediary on the Silk Road, after their great predecessors the Kushans, and contracted local Sogdians to carry on the trade of silk and other luxury goods between the Chinese Empire and the Sasanian Empire.

-Because of the Hephthalite occupation of Sogdia, the original coinage of Sogdia came to be flooded by the influx of Sasanian coins received as a tribute to the Hephthalites.
+Because of the Hephthalite occupation of Sogdia, the original coinage of Sogdia came to be flooded by the influx of Sasanian coins received as tribute to the Hephthalites.
 This coinage then spread along the Silk Road.
-The symbol of the Hephthalites appears on the residual coinage of Samarkand, probably as a consequence of the Hephthalite control of Sogdia, and becomes prominent in Sogdian coinage from 500 to 700 AD, including in the coinage of their indigenous successors the Ikhshids (642–755 AD), ending with the Muslim conquest of Transoxiana.
+The symbol of the Hephthalites appears on the residual coinage of Samarkand, probably as a consequence of Hephthalite control of Sogdia, and becomes prominent in Sogdian coinage from 500 to 700 CE, including in the coinage of their indigenous successors, the Ikhshids (642–755 CE), ending with the Muslim conquest of Transoxiana.